| | |

 small roller that hold paint in handle

-I’m happy to report this SMART roller was so much better in every way.
+I’m happy to report that this SMART roller was so much better in every way.
 To assemble it, you attach the roller by holding down the clips and snapping it in.
-(It took me a few minutes to figure that out).
+(It took me a few minutes to figure that out.)

 paint roller that hold paint inside handle, wagner smart roller